 While Bach probably did not have this in mind when he composed fugues, this type of complexity is also reflected in nature.
 Take for example, a “simple” photosynthetic cell.
 In order for this cell to function, several tasks must be accomplished, one of which is the acquisition of energy.
 Energy is the thing required in order for a cell to be able to “do” anything, but energy is very elusive, and must be captured first.

-The process of photosynthesis does so by using light energy to break apart a water molecule transferring the energy into electrons.
+The process of photosynthesis does so by using light energy to break apart a water molecule transferring the light energy into electrons.
 The energy carried by the electrons drives the biochemical pathways to produce sugars whereby the sun’s energy is stored in its chemical bonds.
 If all a cell could do was photosynthesis, however, it could not “do” anything because the energy residing in the sugars is not readily available.

 To make use of the energy stored in sugars requires another process known as cellular respiration.
 In this process, the sugars produced by photosynthesis are systematically broken down by a series of biochemical pathways to create a molecule known as adenosine tri-phosphate (ATP) which becomes the energy carrier within cells.
 While not the only way cells gather energy, ATP is utilized by a high percentage of biochemical reactions.

-While each of these biological processes (voices) is complex in their own right, they cannot function independently.
-Each process relies upon the other processes to accomplish its function, and the product of each process only find their purpose in the other processes.
-The functioning of these processes certainly acts in accord with natural laws, just like the voices of a fugue function according to the rules of music theory.
-But it was not the rules of music theory which produced the fugue, and likewise, natural laws on their own are incapable of interweaving complex biochemical processes.
-Like a fugue, the existence of these integrated systems can only reasonably be explained by an intelligent creator.
+What is the origin of such complex interactions?
+The functioning of these biological processes certainly act in accord with natural laws, just like the voices of a fugue function according to the rules of music theory.
+But it was not the rules of music theory which produced the fugue.
+Likewise, natural laws on their own are incapable of interweaving complex biochemical processes.
+Similar to a fugue, the existence of these integrated biological systems can only reasonably be explained by an intelligent creator who had the insight and forethought needed to weave them together.

 J. S. Bach signed the manuscripts of all his church music, and even some of his secular pieces with the initials “S.D.G” which stood for Sole Deo Gloria (to the glory of God alone).
 While such initials are not stamped inside a cell, it might well be said that the complex inner workings of a cell are indeed singing out like the voices of a fugue.
 It is as the psalmist writes, “All the earth worships you and sings praises to you; they sing praises to your name.”
 (Psalm 66:4)